blakevanlan/jobQ/README.md

 });
 ```

-For a job to be processed, it must have a handler specificed so the worker knows what to do with it.
+For a job to be processed, it must have a handler specificed so the worker knows what to do.

 ```javascript
 worker.addHandler('reset', function (job, done) {